SowjanyaDeva/Sowjanya_Flightdelay_Prediction/Docs/report.md

 It seesms like Last day of the month and middle of the month are the best days to travel.

 # Prediction Modeling
-- I have used three classification models
+- I have used three models
 - Decision Tree
 - Random Forest
 - RadientBoostingClassifier